jharasaki/cse15l-lab-reports/LabReport3.md

             It would therefore be plausible that they or KSM would have tried to identify, in advance, a friendly contact for them in the United States.
-In detention, KSM denies that al Qaeda had any agents in Southern ==California==.
+In detention, KSM denies that al Qaeda had any agents in Southern 'California'.
 We do not credit this denial.4We believe it is unlikely that Hazmi and Mihdhar-neither of whom, in contrast to the Hamburg group, had any prior exposure to life in the West-would have come to the United States without arranging to receive assistance from one or more